-An introduction to the information and competencies necessary to prepare administrators capable of facilitating the development, articulation, implementation and stewardship of a vision of learning that is shared and supported by the school community; who are advocating, nurturing and sustaining a school culture and instructional program conducive to student learning and staff professional growth; who are capable of ensuring management of the organization, operations and resources for a safe, efficient, and effective learning environment; and who will act with integrity, fairness and in an ethical manner.
+An introduction to the information and competencies necessary to prepare administrators capable of applying the knowledge and skills necessary to evaluate, develop, and implement coherent systems of curriculum, instruction, support, and assessment.
+The course prepares administrators who are able to facilitate the development, articulation, implementation and stewardship of a vision of learning that is shared and supported by the school community; who are advocating, nurturing and sustaining an equitable school culture and instructional program conducive to student learning and staff professional growth; who are capable of ensuring management of the organization, operations and resources for a safe, efficient, and effective learning environment: and who will act with integrity, fairness and in an ethical manner.